violant/PBC-tasks/README.md

 **Files:**

 - `fibonachi.py ` To get fibonacci sequence run it with parameter of sequence size.
 Return list of values.
+Return empty list if parameter less or equal 0.
+Cast to int if paramenter is not int.

-- `pairs.py` Return ALL pairs with specified sum.
-Return set of pairs.
+- `pairs.py` Return set of unique pairs with specified sum.
+Return empty set if no any pairs with specified sum

-- `vargantfile` config file for Vagrant.
+- `vargantfile` config file for Vagrant with specified IP 192.168.33.10 and VM name violant.

 To run VM:

-- install vagrant
+- install _Vagrant_
 - copy `vagrantfile` to VM directory
-- run `vagrant up `to start vm in Virtual box with IP 192.168.33.10 and VM name violant
+- run `vagrant up `to start vm in Virtual box with IP _192.168.33.10_ and VM name _violant_

 **Lesson 2**